gustavo4passos/online_bank_application/readme.md

 # Online Bank Application
-A simple online bank simulator using a client-server architecture written in Python.
+A simple online bank application using a client-server architecture written in Python.
+It supports simple operations such as withdrawal, deposit, transfer and checking account balances.
+Accounts with manager permissions can also create and remove accounts.
+The bank database is stored on disk on the server side, and is therefore persistent.
+It was created for learning purposes, and it's a simple example on client-server architecture.

 ## Usage
 The application needs Python 3 installed.
 To check if it is installed in your system run 'python3 --version' from the terminal.